hes an arsehole

 Makes me laugh as well, the civil servant will not get the pay rates but thoes on dole have got the pay rise!!!!!!!!!!!!!

-My post is for educational purposes only and should not be taken seriously
+Note: All information given is to be used for educational purposes only and should not be taken seriously.